The Frizzled Leek

 • About

-Since I have discovered how to make these pickled red onions, they take up residence in my refrigerator.
 I literally put them on everything!
-Salads, tacos, burgers, sandwiches, and bowls.
-My favorite place to show them off is on my citrus harvest chicken salad.
+Salads, tacos, burgers, sandwiches, and my Turkey Feta Meatball Bowls.
+My favorite place to show them off is on my Blackened Chicken Salad.

 • Garlic - For flavor